JannisHoch/copro/docs/model_settings.rst

 **[pre_calc]**

 - *XY*: if the XY-data was already pre-computed in a previous run and stored as npy-file, it can be specified here and will be loaded from file.
 If nothing is specified, the model will save the XY-data by default to the output directory as ``XY.npy``;
 - *clf*: path to the pickled fitted classifier from the reference run.
-Needed for projection runs only;
+Needed for projection runs only!

 **[extent]**